jboss-developer/jboss-portal-quickstarts/gatein-portal-extension/README.md

 ### A. Use hosted Maven repository

 This is the easier and thus recommended option.

-1. Configure the Maven user settings.
+You need to configure the Maven user settings as follows:
-    * _Note:This is the recommended approach and is required if you are running the quickstarts in JBoss Developer Studio._

 * Look for the `settings.xml` file in the `${user.home}/.m2/` directory.
 For example:

         For Linux or Mac: ~/.m2/settings.xml
         For Windows:       \Users\USER_NAME\.m2\settings.xml or \Documents and Settings\USER_NAME\.m2\settings.xml
 * If you have an existing `settings.xml` file, modify it with the configuration information from the `settings-hosted-repo.xml` file located in the root folder of JBoss Portal Platform (JPP) quickstarts.
 * If there is no `settings.xml` file, copy the modified `settings-hosted-repo.xml` file to the `.m2` directory for your operating system and rename it to `settings.xml`.

-2. If you choose not to configure the `settings.xml` file described in the previous step, you must append `-s PATH_TO_QUICKSTARTS/settings-hosted-repo.xml` to every Maven command.
-    * _Note: This only valid only when you run the quickstarts using the command line._
-    * The following is an example of a deployment passing the Maven settings using the command line:

-            mvn jboss-as:deploy -s PATH_TO_QUICKSTARTS/settings-hosted-repo.xml

 ### B. Download & setup zipped Maven repositories